maxcell/prince.dev/content/location-based-back/index.md

 This worked!
 Closed ticket.
 Not quite.

-At the last second, the changed requirements changed and you gotta handle more cases.
+At the last second, the requirements changed and you gotta handle more cases.
 In our redirect url, we can't pass in any previous query parameters that were there, so all context might be removed from the page.
-In addition, when you think about "going back" you wouldn't want to had more history (see `history.push()`) so I also wanted to think about how could we tidy up this code.
+In addition, when you think about "going back" you wouldn't want to had more history (`history.push()`) so I also wanted to think about how could we tidy up this code.

 ## Links to the rescue!

-In React Router, the `Link` component is commonly used with a `to` prop as a string
+In React Router, the `Link` component is commonly used with a `to` prop as a string:

 ```jsx
 function BlogPostLink({ post }) {